steam-bell-92/Unmasking_Team_Rocket/README.md

 # 🚀 Unmaksing Team Rocket
-In real-world scenarios like security and fraud, threats may not look alike — but often act alike.
-Inspired by Team Rocket’s intent despite different roles, this project explores learning behavioral patterns to detect threat-like actions.
+In real-world scenarios like security and fraud detection, threats may not always look alike — but they often act alike.
+Inspired by Team Rocket’s consistent intent despite changing roles and disguises, this project explores how learning behavioral patterns can help identify threat-like actions, even when surface appearances vary.

 ---

 ## 🎯 Objective

-- Build a binary classifier to detect threat-like behavior
+- Build a binary classifier to detect threat-like behavior (here setect presence of Team Rocket Member)
 - Tackle an imbalanced dataset (82:18 non-threat to threat)
 - Use models like Random Forest and XGBoost
 - Evaluate using accuracy, precision, recall, and ROC-AUC

+> *To protect the world from threat…*
+> *To catch attackers you won’t forget!*
+> *Random Forest Classifier!*
+> *XGBoost Classifier!*
+> *Surrender now…*
+> *Or prepare to blast off with insight!*

  ---